semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 :::note

-Interactive sessions may be unavailable when [access policies for secrets](./secrets#secret-access-policy) is enabled.
+- Interactive sessions may be unavailable when [access policies for secrets](./secrets#secret-access-policy) is enabled.
+- Setting Bash option `set -e` disables shell autocompletion and causes the SSH session to exit with error.

 :::